 The timing of the treatment will depend on the type of problem your child has and the child’s stage of dental development.
 Some patients only require tooth movement, while others may need help guiding the growth of their jaws.
 Many times, jaw correction is needed to compensate for a sucking habit or an abnormal swallowing pattern that can reshape the jaw bone.

 Remember, an orthodontic check-up does not mean immediately beginning orthodontic treatment.
 Very few orthodontic problems will need to be treated at age seven (7).
 Most orthodontics take the “wait-and-see” approach unless the case is particularly severe.
 Instead, this check-up will allow you to understand how your child’s mouth is developing and begin to identify problems so you can plan for the future.

 During your child’s complimentary evaluation, we will determine if there are any problems that need to be addressed, such as:

 - Open bite

 If we detect any issues, we may advise a Phase I treatment.
 Phase I treatments can include preventative, interceptive or modifying treatment.
 Orthodontic appliances may be recommended to prevent a problem, correct a current problem, or help shape your child’s jawbone growth.
 These appliances may include:

-Whether your dentist has recommended orthodontic treatment or you have your own concerns, it’s never too soon to be proactive about your child’s health and wellbeing.
-To find out if your child is a candidate for early interceptive treatment, schedule a consultation.
+Whether your dentist has recommended orthodontic treatment or you have your own concerns, it’s never too soon to be proactive about your child’s health and well-being.
+To find out if your child is a candidate for early interceptive treatment, schedule a free consultation.